-All applications to the Graduate Certificate in Fire Protection Engineering program must be submitted online to the Office of Advanced Engineering Education, which administers all Professional Masters and Graduate Certificate programs.
-Visit the OAEE web site to learn more about their admissions requirements and process.
+All applications to the Graduate Certificate in Fire Protection Engineering program must be submitted online to the Maryland Graduate Applied Engineering (MAGE) program, which administers all Professional Masters and Graduate Certificate programs.
+Visit the MAGE website to learn more about their admissions requirements and process.

 On Campus or Online!